jborean93/sspilib/README.md

 From there an editor like VSCode can be used to make changes and run the test suite.
 To recompile the Cython files after a change run the `build_ext --inplace` command.

-If building on Linux, a version of `libsspi.so` from [sspi-rs](https://github.com/Devolutions/sspi-rs) must be compiled with rust.
+If building on Linux or macOS, a version of `libsspi` from [sspi-rs](https://github.com/Devolutions/sspi-rs) must be compiled with rust.
+A copy of `libicuuc` alongside its headers must be present during compile time.
+To compile `sspi-rs`, download the git repository and run the following.

 ```bash
 cargo build \